We may earn a fee if you click on the links below. Compensation does not determine ranking. Not all brands are included. Learn more.

 How does home equity sharing work?

 Unlike a traditional home or equity loan, the homeowner doesn't take on debt, pay an interest rate or make monthly payments.
-Instead, when the home is sold or the agreement ends, the investor receives a share of the home's appraised value, which may have increased or decreased since the initial agreement.
+Instead, when the home sells or the agreement ends, the investor receives their initial investment plus a share of the home's appraised value, which may have increased or decreased since entering the agreement.

 Who is eligible for home equity sharing?